ihavebadfantasy/weather-test-task/README.md

 ## Requirements

-- Docker should be installed on your machine.
+- Docker should be installed on your machine and running.

 ## Running the Project